 Note: All points and qualifying flights towards a Companion Pass must be earned in one calendar year, so timing both the application and when you are going to meet minimum spending requirements and have your bonus points post is essential.
 A Companion Pass is valid for the year in which it is earned and also the next calendar year, so acquiring it in January will give you almost two years of use as opposed to receiving it in December, in which case you’ll only have it for the following 12/13 months.

 The Chase Southwest cards are obviously best suited to travelers that fly Southwest on a regular basis.
-Ultimate Rewards can be transferred to almost a dozen different transfer partners for redemption across a huge variety of airlines and hotels.
+Ultimate Rewards can be transferred to almost a dozen different transfer partners for redemption across a huge variety of airlines and hotels, including to Southwest Rapid Rewards.

 The Southwest cards are all subject to Chase’s strict rules around applying for new credit card products, so ensure you have planned out exactly where these cards fit inside your points and miles strategy before applying.